SysMIC offers online training for the bioscience community.

 Our modules cover introductory and advanced techniques in maths and computing for use in interdisciplinary bioresearch.

-Participants learn how to use MATLAB to model, simulate and analyse biological systems, and how to use R statistics package to analyse data.
+Participants learn how to use MATLAB to model, simulate and analyse biological systems, and how to use the R statistics and Python packages to analyse data.

 Module 1 – Introduction in Quantitative Skills for Bioscience

 – Introduction to MATLAB programming